Henry M. McCullough

-Henry Mitchell McCullough (September 24, 1858 – February 27, 1930) was a politician and lawyer from Maryland.
+Henry Mitchell McCullough (September 24, 1858 – February 20, 1930) was a politician and lawyer from Maryland.
 He was a member of the Maryland Senate from 1902 to 1906.

 Early life

-Henry Mitchell McCullough was born on September 24, 1858, in Elkton, Maryland, to James T. McCullough.
+Henry Mitchell McCullough was born on September 24, 1858, in Elkton, Maryland, to Catherine W. (née Mitchell) and James T. McCullough.
+His father was a lawyer and state senator.
 He attended local schools and the Elkton Academy.
 He graduated from Princeton University in June 1879.
-After moving back to Elton, McCullough read law and was admitted to the bar in 1881.
+After moving back to Elton, McCullough read law and was admitted to the bar in June 1881.